Château de Saint-Ulrich: History

 From the 11th to the 16th centuries, the castle was the principal residence of the powerful lords of Ribeaupierre.
-There must have been another castle on the same site which belonged in 1114 to the Bishop of Basle.
+There must have been another castle on the same site which belonged in 1114 to the Bishop of Basel.
 It was occupied militarily by Henry V, Holy Roman Emperor, who used it as a strongpoint in his war against the Eguisheims.
-It was then returned to the Bishop of Basle who restored it to the Ribeaupierres.
+It was then returned to the Bishop of Basel who restored it to the Ribeaupierres.
 Anselme II de Ribeaupierre, who chased the other members of the family from the castle, successfully survived two sieges, in 1287 by Rudolph I of Germany and, in 1293, his successor Adolf.
-A celebrated crimal, Dame Cunégonde d'Hungersheim, was incarcerated in the keep and tried to escape with the aid of a guard.
+A celebrated criminal, Dame Cunégonde d'Hungersheim, was incarcerated in the keep and tried to escape with the aid of a guard.

 The castle is a very fine example of the military architecture of Alsace in the Middle Ages, including a keep erected in the 12th century and a residence with chimney of the 12th century.
 In the 13th century, the salle des chevaliers (knights' hall) was decorated with nine beautiful windows in the Romanesque style which can still be seen.
 In the same period (1435), the chapel dedicated to Saint Ulrich, Bishop of Augsburg, was built.

 The Ribeaupierre family left this castle in the 16th century for a Renaissance-style mansion (the present school in Ribeauvillé).
 The castle was dismantled during the Thirty Years' War.